Scientific Name

 Description

 Rhipsalis do not thrive in direct sunlight.
-Exposure to the afternoon sun can burn the leaves, turn them yellow or lead to spotting.
-However, without sufficient sunlight, they will not bloom, and their growth can be stunted.
+Exposure to the afternoon sun can cause the stems to burn, turn yellow, or develop spotting.
+However, they will not bloom without sufficient sunlight, and their growth can be stunted as a result.
 Therefore, these cacti do best with morning sun and full shade in the afternoon.

 Links